Are You a Nationalist or an Imperialist?

 Yet this moral universalism is, for Hazony, precisely the problem with empire: empires by their very nature believe that their way of doing things is the only way and that all of humanity would benefit by submitting to imperial rule, which produces an eternal appetite for expansion.
 Given, however, that most humans will feel more loyalty toward concrete and particular groups than they are capable of feeling to humanity in the abstract, the moral universalism of the empire will always, in Hazony’s view, turn out to be flawed in theory and hypocritical in practice.
 On the one hand, universalism drives empires to despotism as they attempt to abolish or suppress local sources of collective identity, which undermine subjects’ primary loyalty to the empire.
 On the other hand, since so few people are willing to fight and die for the mass of “unfamiliar humanity,” imperial states will, in practice, tend to be constructed around a “ruling nation” whose members will “defend one another at all cost against the peoples whom they have conquered,” as he argues was the case in the English, French, Greek, Persian, Roman, and Spanish empires.
 What passes itself off as universalism, then, always turns out to be the universalism of a particular nation or ruling elite, accepted only temporarily and reluctantly by others.

 The virtues of nationalism emerge by way of comparison to these two extremes.
-For Hazony, the national state—a state culturally and politically governed by a nation—represents a sort of happy medium between the insularity of the tribe and the despotism of the imperial state.
+For Hazony, the national state — a state culturally and politically governed by a nation — represents a sort of happy medium between the insularity of the tribe and the despotism of the imperial state.
 Like the imperial state, the national state establishes justice, defends against foreign conquest, and elevates its citizens beyond the limited horizons of the tribal world.
-Yet unlike the imperial state, the national state is particularistic rather than universal—it is sustained by mutual loyalty among members of a specific nation, which Hazony defines as a union of tribes marked by the “shared heritage” of “a common language or religious tradition” and a “history of joining together against common enemies.”
+Yet unlike the imperial state, the national state is particularistic rather than universal — it is sustained by mutual loyalty among members of a specific nation, which Hazony defines as a union of tribes marked by the “shared heritage” of “a common language or religious tradition” and a “history of joining together against common enemies.”
 The national state’s particularism, in Hazony’s view, has the dual advantage of restraining the imperial impulse toward constant expansion and of providing the state with a concrete basis for social solidarity and mutual trust.
 This includes the solidarity between the rulers and the ruled, with the former feeling toward the latter a sense of obligation based on shared communal identity.
 For Hazony, this is why free institutions, such as constitutional checks and balances, first emerged in Protestant Europe during the early modern period, when states like England and the Netherlands began cohering into truly national states.

-Although Hazony is at pains to insist that there is nothing biological or racist about his idea of the nation, his definition of one is functionally equivalent to that of an ethnic group, making “ethnonationalism” a hostile but not necessarily inaccurate description of what he is advocating.
+Although Hazony is at pains to insist that there is nothing biological or racist about his idea of the nation, his definition of one is functionally equivalent to that of an ethnic group, making “ethno-nationalism” a hostile but not necessarily inaccurate description of what he is advocating.
 He is brutally dismissive, for instance, of what is referred to in the United States as “civic nationalism,” or the idea that a commitment to the abstract values embodied in a state’s founding documents can plausibly substitute for the mutual loyalty of an actual nation.
 Founding documents, Hazony argues, “will become an object of loyalty precisely to the extent that the tribe or nation to which we are loyal transmits the sacredness of these documents to each new generation of children.”
 Any loyalty they produce will be thus primarily be loyalty to the tribe or nation rather than to the documents themselves.
 For those, such as oppressed minorities, who are alienated from the dominant national culture, the state’s founding documents will be seen as “the quasi-religion of a different nation or tribe, and as hypocrisy to the extent that neutrality is claimed for them.”
 Indeed, Hazony seems to believe that functioning national states require one nation to be so dominant within the state that minority groups have few options other than to “assimilate themselves” into the “constitutional and religious culture of the majority.”
 This may well be true as a practical matter, but it tends to undercut the moral force of Hazony’s polemic against empire: for some reason, the empire’s demand that subject nations assimilate to imperial culture is intolerable despotism, but the national state’s need to assimilate domestic minorities is accepted as political necessity.

 The Virtue of Nationalism does get some things right: the national state is, historically, the only political entity with the sufficient size, cohesion, and military prowess to regularly resist imperial aggression.
 And while its vices have been elevated to mythic proportions in recent years, cosmopolitan empires, too, are riddled with flaws of their own: their leaders will often feel contemptuous, or simply indifferent, toward subject peoples with whom they share nothing in common, and they must often resort to despotism to ensure obedience in the absence of more substantive bonds of mutual loyalty.

 The book’s major flaw is that Hazony tends to define his terms as ideal types and then argue from those definitions, which, while producing the elegant dichotomy between nation and empire, can also lend his arguments a sense of unreality.
 For instance, Hazony collapses imperialism, universalism, and philosophical rationalism into a single concept, allowing him to argue that empires will, always and everywhere, seek not only to expand indefinitely but to ruthlessly eliminate all particularity, obliterating local cultures in the name the imperial faith.
-Yet imperial elites, whether in ancient Rome or nineteenth-century Britain, have often been perfectly happy to accept limits to territorial expansion and leave local customs in place as long as the taxes get paid on time.
+Yet imperial elites, whether in ancient Rome or 19th-century Britain, have often been perfectly happy to accept limits to territorial expansion and leave local customs in place as long as the taxes get paid on time.
 Similarly, Hazony argues that Nazism, because it ignored national boundaries in pursuit of German hegemony in Europe, was actually a form imperial universalism rather than nationalism.
 But Nazi Germany was, in his terms, both imperialist and nationalist: its leaders attempted to abolish some nation-states, but they did so believing not that the Jews and Slavs would benefit from German rule but that the particular interests of the German nation required the Jews and Slavs to be physically destroyed.

 The Nazi example indicates a deeper problem with the entire binary, which is that nationalism, as it has existed in history, is not a “principled standpoint that regards the world as governed best when nations are able to chart their own independent course”; it is something more like a political language, one that takes the nation as the source of legitimacy and the furtherance of its interests as the goal of politics.
-Nationalism, in this sense, can be inflected by all sorts of other ideologies and “principled standpoints”—there have been liberal nationalisms, communist nationalisms, and fascist nationalisms.
+Nationalism, in this sense, can be inflected by all sorts of other ideologies and “principled standpoints” — there have been liberal nationalisms, communist nationalisms, and fascist nationalisms.
 Some nationalisms have define the nation in terms of race or ethnicity, while others, such as French republican nationalism, in terms of belief and civic loyalty.
 Some have promoted the idea that all nations are equal and deserving of political self-determination; others, that superior nations should subjugate the inferior.
 The Nazi annexation of the Sudetenland did not make them anti-nationalist any more than the Soviets’ failure to abolish class society made them anti-communist, and though Hazony repeatedly says he is willing to accept that nationalism is responsible for its share of historical crimes, his method of dealing with specific crimes is usually to insist that the perpetrators, because they violated his own principles, weren’t real nationalists, even if that’s what they considered themselves.

 Ironically, Hazony’s definitions lead him to reproduce a form of the conceptual rigidity that he associates with empire.
-Most of what is evil in history—territorial expansionism, World War I, the Holocaust—is assimilated to the category of “imperialism,” along with much of what irritates Hazony in the present, especially criticism of Israel from international bodies such as the European Union and UN.
-These criticisms, in Hazony’s view, are not the result of any concrete Israeli actions (the construction of settlements in the West Bank, for instance) but stem from the imperialist character of international institutions, which are compelled by their inner logic—the right to set rules for the entire world—to delegitimize and ultimately destroy any nations that resist them.
+Most of what is evil in history — territorial expansionism, World War I, the Holocaust — is assimilated to the category of “imperialism,” along with much of what irritates Hazony in the present, especially criticism of Israel from international bodies such as the European Union and U.N.
+These criticisms, in Hazony’s view, are not the result of any concrete Israeli actions (the construction of settlements in the West Bank, for instance) but stem from the imperialist character of international institutions, which are compelled by their inner logic — the right to set rules for the entire world — to delegitimize and ultimately destroy any nations that resist them.
 Therefore, Hazony writes, “We should not let a hairbreadth of our freedom be given over to foreign bodies under any name whatsoever,” or else we will one day have no options left “other than to acquiesce in eternal enslavement or go to war.”
-In addition to containing a slight hint of hysteria, this is itself a form of universal legislation for how nations should behave that takes no account of—and is indeed hostile to—the particularities of a given time and place.
+In addition to containing a slight hint of hysteria, this is itself a form of universal legislation for how nations should behave that takes no account of — and is indeed hostile to — the particularities of a given time and place.
 One suspects that if such a prohibition were coming from a Eurocrat, Hazony himself would call it a form of imperialism in disguise.